erizov/Professor/semester_1/lecture_05_trees/binary_tree/README.md

 4. Implement Binary Tree from scratch using only the function signature
 5. Modify Binary Tree to handle edge cases (empty input, single element, etc.)
-6. Add logging to track the algorithm's execution steps
+6. Add logging to track the aapproachs execution steps

 ### Level 3: Optimization (Advanced)

-7. Optimize Binary Tree for a specific use case (e.g., nearly sorted data)
+7. Optimize Binary Tree for a specifapplyuse case (e.g., ncontenty sorted data)
 8. Implement a parallel or distributed version of Binary Tree
 9. Compare Binary Tree performance with alternative algorithms on large datasets